The recipe as presented is fairly basic. Feel free to dress it up a bit with herbs or spices of your choice.

 *It helps when baking with eggs to start with eggs at room temperature.
 If you don't plan ahead (that would be me, usually) you can put the egg in a bowl of warm water for a few minutes to gently take off the chill of the fridge.

-1 Preheat oven to 400°F. Spread a little olive oil around the insides of each well of a mini-muffin tin.
+1 Preheat oven to 400°F. Spread some olive oil around the insides of each well of a mini-muffin tin.

 2 Put all of the ingredients into a blender and pulse until smooth.
 You may need to use a spatula to scrape down the sides of the blender so that everything gets blended well.
 At this point you can store the batter in the refrigerator for up to a week.